mskl/VI13/README.md

 The datasets can be used for mapping of university code to city name.

+##Dataset Comparative_food_price
+Whole dataset can be obtained from [Eurostat]( https://ec.europa.eu/eurostat/databrowser/view/tec00120/default/table?lang=en).
+Check the link to see barchart and map graphics.

+This dataset contains comparative price levels if final consumption by private households.
+Comparative price levels are the ratio between Purchasing power partities (PPPs) and market exchange rate for each country.
+PPPs are currency conversion rates that convert economic indicators expressed in national currencies to a common currency, called Purchasing Power Standard (PPS).
+Because of this is allows meaningful comparison.

+The ratio is shown in relation to the EU average which is 100.
+If the index of the country is higher/lower than 100, the country concerned is relatively expensive/cheap as compared to EU average.

+##Dataset Food_price_monitoring_tool (2011-2018)
+Want to use the beer column.
+The value used if Harmonised index of consumer prices.
+Have to find out if that is going to be correct.

 ## Data exploration

 #### DurationInMonths and DurationInDays